Visiting Iceland on a Budget: 10 Amazing Things To Do

 While you can take an Iceland road trip staying in more budget-friendly guest houses, the nature of a trip to Iceland (insanely cool attractions spread out around the country), combined with the fact that lodging and restaurants do get more expensive outside of Reykjavik, mean that the best way to do Iceland on a budget is to travel around Iceland by campervan.

 If you’ve never considered a campervan trip, don’t scoff!
-I was initially very hesitant and not really interested in traveling by campervan, but the week we spent campervanning around Iceland was truly one of my absolute favorite travel experiences ever.
+Initially, I was hesitant and not interested in traveling by campervan, but the week we spent campervanning around Iceland was one of my absolute favorite travel experiences ever.

-Here’s why traveling by campervan makes for both an epic trip and is a great way to see Iceland on a budget.
+Here’s why traveling by campervan is both epic and a great way to see Iceland on a budget.

 While the cost of a campervan varies depending on the size of the van you get, the extra amenities you might add, and the company you go with, you can rent a campervan for around $700 a week.

-This covers the cost of both your lodging and transportation and also helps subsidize your food costs!
+This covers the cost of lodging and transportation and also helps subsidize your food costs!
 The campervan provides you with a refrigerated cooler and a burner stove so that you can store groceries and prepare simple meals.
-This helps immensely with keeping your food costs low and also helps you spend more time doing what you came to Iceland to do – explore the country!
+This helps immensely with keeping your food costs low and also helps you spend more time doing what you came to Iceland to do—exploring the country!

-It helps that Iceland is set up well for campervanning.
-With campervanning being a popular mode of travel in Iceland, there are many great campsites available around the country, plus it’s not difficult to find public bathrooms and showers.
+It helps that Iceland is well set up for campervanning.
+As a popular mode of travel in Iceland, campervanning has many great campsites available around the country, and it’s not difficult to find public bathrooms and showers.

-The showers and bathrooms were, without exception, incredibly clean and nice – and this is coming from someone who absolutely hates a public shower, so that’s saying a lot.
+The showers and bathrooms were, without exception, incredibly clean and nice—and this is coming from someone who absolutely hates public showers, so that’s saying a lot.

 Saving Money on Food

-With food in Iceland being so expensive, and with traveling by campervan (with a burner stove and electric cooler provided), I highly recommend you buy groceries and make your own meals.
+With food in Iceland being so expensive and traveling by campervan (with a burner stove and electric cooler provided), I highly recommend buying groceries and making your own meals.

-We grabbed breakfast bars and yogurt for breakfasts, crusty bread, smoked deli meats (try the smoked lamb for a different experience!), yogurt, protein bars, and/or fruit for lunch.
+We grabbed breakfast bars and yogurt for breakfast, crusty bread, smoked deli meats (try the smoked lamb for a different experience!), yogurt, protein bars, and/or fruit for lunch.

 For dinner, we took a slightly different tack.
 We usually made up a dehydrated meal pouch we brought with us from the United States.
 This was a brilliant move!
 The weather in Iceland, even in summer, can be chilly and volatile, and there were so many things we wanted to see that it was hard to stop.

-Of course, you can’t travel to a new country and not sample some of the unique cuisines!
+Of course, you can’t travel to a new country and not sample some unique cuisines!
 Here are some things you absolutely must try in Iceland when on a budget:

 Lamb stew: You will see sheep and lambs everywhere in Iceland, grazing along (what felt like) almost every road we drove on.
-Icelandic lamb stew is pretty brothy and has other vegetables like carrots and onions in it, and was delicious.
+Icelandic lamb stew is pretty brothy, has other vegetables like carrots and onions, and is delicious.

 Skyr Yogurt: Icelandic yogurt.
 It’s the only kind of yogurt in Iceland and is of a thicker variety.